syamkakarla98/Face_Recognition_Using_Convolutional_Neural_Networks/README.md

 Firstly, coming to the dataset creation, the current repository contains a folder namely, **Dataset_Creation** consisting of two python scripts **Create_Dataset.py**  used to capture images, **convert_to_csv.py** used to generate the dataset i.e, a csv file.

 By executing the **Create_Dataset.py** file, it prompts the user for his/her desired label, number of images to be captured and then starts capturing the required number of images and stores them into a folder with the name previously prompted for.
-Then by executing the **convert_to_csv.py** file those
+Then by executing the **convert_to_csv.py** file those collected images can be converted into a CSV file.